kubernetes/website/content/en/blog/_posts/2019-02-06-poseidon-firmament-scheduler-announcement.md

 A **Cluster Scheduler** essentially performs the scheduling of workloads to compute resources – combining the global placement of work across the WSC environment makes the “warehouse-scale computer” more efficient, increases utilization, and saves energy. **Cluster Scheduler** examples are Google Borg, Kubernetes, Firmament, Mesos, Tarcil, Quasar, Quincy, Swarm, YARN, Nomad, Sparrow, Apollo etc.

-In this blog post, we briefly describe the novel Firmament flow network graph based Scheduling approach ([OSDI paper](https://www.usenix.org/conference/osdi16/technical-sessions/presentation/gog)) in Kubernetes.
-We specifically describe Firmament Scheduler and how it integrates with Kubernetes cluster manager using Poseidon as the integration glue.
+In this blog post, we briefly describe the novel Firmament flow network graph based scheduling approach ([OSDI paper](https://www.usenix.org/conference/osdi16/technical-sessions/presentation/gog)) in Kubernetes.
+We specifically describe the Firmament Scheduler and how it integrates with the Kubernetes cluster manager using Poseidon as the integration glue.
 We have seen extremely impressive scheduling throughput performance benchmarking numbers with this novel scheduling approach.
-Originally, Firmament scheduler was conceptualized, designed and implemented by University of Cambridge researchers, [Malte Schwarzkopf](http://www.malteschwarzkopf.de/) & [Ionel Gog](http://ionelgog.org/).
+Originally, Firmament Scheduler was conceptualized, designed and implemented by University of Cambridge researchers, [Malte Schwarzkopf](http://www.malteschwarzkopf.de/) & [Ionel Gog](http://ionelgog.org/).

-## Poseidon-Firmament Scheduler – How it works
+## Poseidon-Firmament Scheduler – How It Works

 At a very high level, [Poseidon-Firmament scheduler](https://kubernetes.io/docs/concepts/extend-kubernetes/poseidon-firmament-alternate-scheduler/) augments the current Kubernetes scheduling capabilities by incorporating novel flow network graph based scheduling capabilities alongside the default Kubernetes Scheduler.
 It models the scheduling problem as a constraint-based optimization over a flow network graph – by reducing scheduling to a min-cost max-flow optimization problem.
 Due to the inherent rescheduling capabilities, the new scheduler enables a globally optimal scheduling environment that constantly keeps refining the workloads placements dynamically.